nirmalmunagar/nirmalmunagar.github.io/content/about.md

 ## 🚀 Projects

 ### **IT Security Operations Lab (ELK + GNS3)**
-- Simulated enterprise network with 3 security use cases
-- Detected DOS attacks (Fortigate), malware (ELK), directory traversal
+- Designed a small enterprise network to monitor 24x7 IT infrastructure and practice threat detection.
+Utilised GNS3 tool, ELK Stack, Ubuntu server to simulate small enterprise network.
+- Simulated 3 use cases: DOS attack prevented with Fortigate firewall, malware detected with ELK SIEM and endpoint protection, directory traversal attack detected on Apache using ELK SIEM.
+- Strengthened network security and incident response capabilities, enhancing overall cybersecurity posture.

 ### **Active Directory Automation**
+- Configured Windows Server 2019 as Domain Controller(DC) for nmunagar.com, implemented NAT services and DHCP for seamless communication in a VirtualBox Environment.
-- Automated creation of 1000 users via PowerShell scripting
+- Created user accounts, groups, and organisational units for streamlined access control.
+Established an admin-privileged user and automated the creation of 1000 users using PowerShell scripting and Successfully integrated Windows client machines with the AD domain.
-- Configured Windows Server 2019 domain controller

 ---

 ## 🎓 Education